oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_registry_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple Registry resources in Oracle Cloud Infrastructure
-- Returns a list of Data Connectivity Management Registries.
+- Retrieves a list of Data Connectivity Management registries.
 - If *registry_id* is specified, the details of a single Registry will be returned.